hikeventures/hikeventures.github.io/privacy/index.markdown

 ## How we collect information

-We ask for contact information including your name, email address, and phone number, on our website so that we can reply to your enquiry.
+We ask for contact information including your name, email address, address, and phone number, on our website so that we can reply to your enquiry.

 Our website doesn’t use cookies or scripts that were designed to track the websites you visit.
 We don’t use analytics or native social media ‘like’ or ‘sharing’ buttons which also build profiles of your internet activity.
+Third party tools installed on our website may track your visit on our website (see policy links of third party providers under "What information we collect").

 We collect your email address when you sign up for one of our newsletters.
+You can unsubscribe at any time by sending an email to contact@hikeventures.com

-We ask for your account and contact information when you hire or buy something from us.
+We ask for your contact information when you buy something from us.

 Occasionally, we might receive your contact information from one of our partners.
 If we do, we protect it in exactly the same way as if you give it to us directly.